-Peter Mwikya Kilonzo

-County Executive Committee Member
+Peter Mwikya Kilonzo County Executive Committee Member Ministry of Finance, Economic Planning and Revenue Management

-Acknowledgement
+ACKNOWLEDGEMENT

 As a requirement of the Public Finance Management Act, 2012, each county government is supposed to prepare an Annual Development Plan (ADP) as one of the main documents required in the annual budget preparation process.
 This plan provides a framework that will guide the implementation of the programmes and projects in the 2024/2025 financial year, with a view of enhancing transparency and accountability to facilitate the realization of the planned county development aspirations as envisaged in the CIDP 2023-2027 and Governor's manifesto.